jkaewprateep/Neuron-Networks-review/README.md

 #### Applied sciences for basics neurons networks and adaptation ####
 * CNN.ipynb
 - 🦭💬 Building convolution networks class, One of the outputs of the convolution networks can estimate of target size value by result of 2 * padding size + kernel size over stride matrix size.
+[Jump To]( https://github.com/jkaewprateep/Neuron-Networks-review/blob/main/README.md#games-simulation )

 * Neural_Network_RELU_vs_Sigmoid.ipynb
 * Simple_Neural_Network_for_XOR.ipynb